 1. Orient: Examine the Information to Identify Anomalies, the Second Step of the OODA Loop.

-In business, the second step, Orient, of the OODA loop involves analyzing the environment and context to make informed decisions.
-In fact, the OODA loop is based heavily on the scientific method where through observations and analysis, hypotheses are formed, then tested focusing on anomalies that do not fit the theory.
+In business, the second step, Orient, of the OODA loop involves analyzing why anomalies and changes happen in the environment to diagnose their significance within the decision cycle.
+In fact, this step of the OODA loop is not only diagnostic in nature, but also based heavily on the scientific method.
+Indeed, decision-makers during this Orient phase observe, analyze, form hypotheses, and then test focusing on anomalies that do not fit the theory.

 “Orientation isn’t just a state you’re in; it’s a process.
 You’re always orienting.”